-Latest edition: May 2014 (In French with English subtitles)Tweet
+Latest edition: June 2016 (In French with English Subtitles)Tweet

 Francois Morellet passed away last month.
 He was one of the most widely recognized and prolific artists of his generation.

 Through his installation and sculpture work, he challenged the public to think of art as accessible and for everyone.
 Canapé revisits a 1998 interview with the artist when he visited New York.